Girona Cycling Holiday: Your Quick Guide

 The best site to book your car rental in Girona is on Discovery Cars.
 No hidden costs, clear information, free cancellation.
 Rental cars can be picked up and dropped off all over Spain including all airports.

-Girona cycling-friendly Hotels
+Girona bike-friendly Hotels

 With Girona being such a popular cycling destination, it’s no wonder that local hotels have picked up on this and adapted their facilities to cater to cyclists.